Witków – castle

 History

-The knightly residential and defensive seat in Witków (Wittgendorf) began to function around the middle of the 14th century, probably founded by members of the von Nechern family.
-At the beginning of the 15th century, Witków became the property of representatives of the von Warnsdorf family, who erected a brick tower house with a perimeter wall in the vicinity of the settlement.
-Construction works according to radiocarbon research were carried out around 1408 – 1409.
-Their initiator may have been a certain Franczke von Warnsdorf, recorded in documents in 1419.
+The knights’ residential and defensive seat in Witków (German: Wittgendorf) began to function around the mid-14th century, probably funded by members of the von Nechern family (in 1356, a document mentioning Grabisz and Zygfryd Nechern was issued in Witków).
+At the beginning of the 15th century, Witków became the property of representatives of the Lusatian von Warnsdorf family, who surrounded the original brick tower house with a perimeter wall.
+According to radiocarbon research, this work was carried out from around 1408 – 1409.
+Its initiator may have been a certain Franczke von Warnsdorf, recorded in documents in 1419.

 In 1590, the owner of Witków, due to marriage affinities, became the burgrave von Dohn.
 After his death, the property was taken over by his daughter, who married into the von Schulenburg and Tschirnhaus families.
 At the end of the 1650s, Witków was taken by Count von Redern, and then in 1687 by Count von Proskau.
 The latter, due to debts, was forced to sell the castle to the town of Szprotawa in 1730, although he probably had not lived there for several dozen years.
 From that moment on, the tower house was inhabited only by property managers, and from the 19th century by agricultural workers, which caused the building to fall into neglect.
 After 1945, the nationalized and abandoned historic building remained devastated for a long time.